 - In a medium sized bowl or the bowl of a hand or stand mixer fitted with the paddle attachment, cream the 1 cup butter and 1/2 cup confectioners sugar together on low until light and airy, about 30 seconds to 1 minute.

-- Add the 2 tsp lemon zest and 1/2 tsp lemon juice and mix lightly to combine.
+- Add the 2 tsp lemon zest, 1/2 tsp lemon juice, and 1/4 tsp vanilla extract (if using) and mix lightly to combine.
 Add in the 2 cups of flour and 1/4 tsp kosher salt.
 Mix until a unified dough forms.

 - Shape the dough into a disc and wrap in plastic wrap.
 Chill in the fridge for 1 hour.
 Unwrap the dough and place it between 2 pieces of parchment paper.
 Roll the dough into 1/2" thickness and cut out shapes using a cookie cutter.
 Repeat the process with scraps.
 You might have to chill the scraps for a few minutes again before re-rolling.
-Lift the cookies using an offset spatula onto their baking tray.
-If the cookies wont lift easily, chill them again for a few minutes then try to lift again.
+Lift the cookies using an offset spatula 1 1/2" apart onto their baking tray.

-- Line the cookies 1 1/2" apart on a cookie sheet and bake for 10-12 minutes until firm.
+- Bake for 10-12 minutes until firm.
 Sprinkle with turbinado sugar or more lemon zest if you want!